08 Jun Dementia Home Care In The Indian Context

 Dementia affects millions globally.
 It not only affects the sufferers it also impacts many millions of carers – husbands, wives, children, friends, and even neighbors.
 The disease robs us of our memory.
 Creates neural and physical atrophy.
 But most importantly it often sets us on the path to isolation and depression.

 How does a family manage the challenges of Dementia – especially at Home?
-And indeed how does a family manage this condition in a country like India, where understanding about the disease is poor and the infrastructure is non-existent?
+And indeed how does a family manage this condition in a country like India, where understanding of the disease is poor and the infrastructure is non-existent?

 Specialist Dementia Home Care

 A lot depends on the families themselves.
 But increasingly specialist Elder Care Companies, like TriBeCa Care are providing support to deal with the daily challenges of Dementia Home Care.

 Launched as a social enterprise in 2013, TriBeCa Care provides Medical, Non-Medical & Emergency Response support for the elderly.
 Run by global professionals – each with many years of senior management experience – TriBeCa Care brings “one-stop” Elder Care in India to busy families.
 Offerings like TriBeCa Care make it easier for families to manage the entire spectrum of care for their elderly loved ones.

 Each aspect of Dementia – from assessment to management to specialist care – is not well understood in India.
 Very few specialists are involved in providing good One-Stop Home Care.
 It is therefore important for families to work with care providers like TriBeCa Care to better plan the next steps.